nakardo/ATableView/README.md

 ### Implementing a delegate

 Adding a delegate to the table it's optional.
 [UITableViewDelegate](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UITableViewDelegate_Protocol/Reference/Reference.html) defines many methods to describe how the table should look and behave.
-Only a few of them are currently supported on the ATableViewDelegate.
+Only a few of them are currently supported on the `ATableViewDelegate`.
 These are:

+    ```java
     public void didSelectRowAtIndexPath(ATableView tableView, NSIndexPath indexPath);
     public int heightForRowAtIndexPath(ATableView tableView, NSIndexPath indexPath);
+    ```

 #### Example

+    ```java
     @Override
     public void didSelectRowAtIndexPath(ATableView tableView, NSIndexPath indexPath) {
         // do something when the row is selected. rows are identified by it's indexPath.